 The second line of defence functions comprise of the risk management function and the compliance function.
-These are independent functions that provide limited assurance to the Board with regards to the adequacy and effectiveness of the overall risk management system.
-These functions have the authority to communicate with any employee and obtain timely access to any records required to carry out its responsibilities.
+These are independent functions that provide assurance to the Board with regards to the adequacy and effectiveness of the overall risk management system.

 The 3rd Line of Defence - Assurance